Russian cruiser Rurik (1906): World War I

 At the start of World War I in July 1914, Russia had not yet completed its Borodino-class battlecruisers or Gangut-class dreadnought battleships, leaving Rurik and the Bayan-class cruisers as the core of the Baltic Fleet.
 These ships bore the burden of naval operations against the significantly more powerful Imperial German Navy in the Baltic.
 At the time, Rurik served as the flagship of Admiral Nikolai Ottovich von Essen, the commander of Russian naval forces in the Baltic.
 Rurik's commander was initially Captain Mikhail Bakhirev.
 He sortied with Rurik and the armored cruiser Pallada on 27 August to make a sweep into the western Baltic in the vicinity of Bornholm, Denmark, and Danzig, Germany.
 They failed to locate any enemy vessels, however.
 The operation bolstered the morale of the Baltic Fleet, but Tsar Nicholas II refused to grant Essen the freedom of maneuver he sought to force action with the German fleet.
 The Russians nevertheless won a major intelligence victory that month when the German cruiser SMS Magdeburg ran aground in Russian territory and they were able to recover German code books, allowing the Russian Navy to decrypt German wireless signals.

 In November, Rurik was modified to serve as a fast minelayer with provisions to carry naval mines.
 She carried out her first operation on 14 December under the command of Admiral Ludvig Kerber, in company with the cruisers Admiral Makarov and Bayan, while another pair of cruisers covered another minelayer further north.
 Rurik laid a field of 120 mines off the German port at Danzig during the operation.
 On 12 January 1915, Rurik sortied for another minelaying operation, this time part of the escort force with Bayan and Admiral Makarov.
 Over the following two days, three other cruisers laid a series of minefields off the island of Rügen; this was the furthest west the Russian fleet penetrated during the war.
 This minefield later damaged the German cruisers Augsburg and Gazelle, the latter beyond the point of repair.

-Rurik escorted a group of minelayers sent to lay another field off Danzig on 13 February 1915, ran aground east of Gotland, Sweden and was seriously damaged, forcing the Russians to cancel the operation.
-Despite taking on 2400 LT of water, with half of her boiler rooms flooded, she was able to free herself and return to Reval under her own power.
-She was subsequently repaired at Cronstadt.
-Rurik was out of action for 89 days.
+Rurik escorted a group of minelayers sent to lay another field off Danzig on 13 February 1915, ran aground and was seriously damaged, forcing the Russians to cancel the operation.
+Despite taking on 2400 LT of water, with half of her boiler rooms flooded, she was able to free herself and return to port under her own power.
 Heavy ice in the Baltic curtailed further operations.
 By that time, the Ganguts had entered service, and the fleet was reorganized.
 Rurik was assigned to Group 5, along with Bayan and Admiral Makarov, part of the 1st Cruiser Brigade.
 The cruisers continued to carry out most of the offensive operations, as the new dreadnoughts were considered too valuable to risk.
 They were instead used as a fleet in being and to guard the Gulf of Finland.